OpenStackweb/openstack-org/publishing.md

 1. Publishing your work through the Silverstripe Content Management System

-###**Start with a fresh OpenStack web Development Environment and work from a feature branch in Git**
+### **Start with a fresh OpenStack web Development Environment and work from a feature branch in Git**

 It is a best practice to set up your Git environment to avoid merge commits.
 This can easily be done with Git by running the following command to set up auto rebase.

 	$ git config --global branch.autosetuprebase always

-You will work in feature branch in Git taken off of the production branch.
+You will work in a feature branch in Git taken off of the production branch.
 The production branch contains the latest code that is approved and reflects the public OpenStack website.

 In Git, follow these steps to create your branch: